czhack001/wePWNise/README.md

 ##License

-wePWNise is released under a 3-clause BSD License and maintained by [MWR InfoSecurity](https://mwrinfosecurity.com)
+wePWNise is released under a 3-clause BSD License and the original project is maintained by [MWR InfoSecurity](https://mwrinfosecurity.com).
+Some minor improvements have been made by [KPMG LLP] (http://www.kpmg.co.uk/cyber).

 ##Credits
 This tool was originally developed by Vincent Yiu ([@vysecurity](https://twitter.com/vysecurity)).
+Additional KPMG updates developed by Konrads Smelkovs and Mathew Ettelaie.